Invite friends and family to read the obituary and add memories.

 Jim retired from Monsanto after 31 years of dedicated service as a Senior Research Lab Technician.
 Growing up, Jim enjoyed fishing, camping, and horseback riding with his twin brothers, Jackie and Johnnie, which he made a part of his family life, and carried on to his children.
 Jim lived his early years with his parents and grandparents Clefton and Clara Young (Wallace) on the family farm in Mt.
 Orab, Brown County, Ohio.
 Later he accompanied his father traveling south seeking work.
 He also lived in Cincinnati and finally settling in Dayton, Ohio.
 Jim graduated from Kaiser High School and attended Sinclair College for 2 years, studying drafting.
 Jim did sheet metal work with his dad at the age of 16.
 As a draftsman, he worked for Montgomery County Planning Commission, Frigidaire, Duriron Company, and finally Monsanto in St. Louis, MO.
 Jim enjoyed canoeing, gardening, woodworking, and crafts, as well as hunting and lunches with retired coworkers.
 His spare time was spent at Steam Engine Meets, Renaissance Days, collecting antiques, and searching for fossils and arrowheads, and wood crafting.
+He enjoyed spending time with his grandchildren and great-grandchildren.
 Jim was dearly loved and will be greatly missed by all who knew him.

 In lieu of flowers, please make donations to the Alzheimer's Association.